MadLadSquad/MadLadSquadSite/remove-dates.md

 - deathstalkercollective - Y1W4
 - AudioGlitch - Y1W4

----

-- Yulkata - Y1W3
-- RS - Y1W3
-- Dr.Donor - Y1W3
-- IMP - Y1W3
-- Broke 5ko - Y1W3
-- AudioGlitch - Y1W3

 ## Album of the month <!------------------------------------------------------------------------------------->

-- Faruzy & Hugo Bae - HEARTLESS -> To be rated
+- Faruzy & Hugo Bae - HEARTLESS -> Rated
+- M4staamind - MAX -> To be rated
+- EL BUCKET - BUTAM -> To be rated